GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/02.611-620/05.Safe-in-the-Arms-of-Jesus/docs.md

 Wait till I see the morning
 Break on the golden shore.

-Refrain:
-Safe in the arms of Jesus,
-Safe on His gentle breast'
-Here by His love o'ershaded,
-Sweetly my soul doth rest.

 ```

 - |   -  |
 -------------|------------|
 Title | Safe in the Arms of Jesus |
 Key | G Major |
-Titles |  |
+Titles | Safe in the arms of Jesus,  |
 First Line | Safe in the arms of Jesus |
 Author | Fanny J. Crosby (1823-1915)
 Year | 1941